-The bag feature dual wheel spinners that glide well across most surfaces.
-It also is one has one of the largest expandable sections on this list at 2 inches; however, don’t expect the bag to feel stable fully expanded.
-It has a custom form fit handle that is telescopic and locks at two different levels.
+The bag features dual wheel spinners that glide well across most surfaces.
+It also has one of the most substantial expandable sections on this list at 2 inches; however, don’t expect the bag to feel stable fully expanded.
+It has a custom form-fit handle that is telescopic and locks at two different levels.

-With the inside of the bag, you have full use of your space with a zippered divider and an elastic cross-strap to secure your items.
-If you’re souvenir happy, there is also an expandable zipper providing an extra two inches of storage.
+With the inside of the bag, you fully use your space with a zippered divider and an elastic cross-strap to secure your items.
+If you’re souvenir-happy, an expandable zipper provides an extra two inches of storage.

 Elements of the Best Hardside Luggage

-There are two main measurements to look at in regards to size for best hard side checked luggage.
-Almost all brands make medium and large that range from 23″ to 30″.
+There are two measurements regarding size for best hard-side checked luggage.
+Almost all brands make medium and large ranges from 23″ to 30″.
 In my opinion, the best size is around 24″ or a medium, but that depends on the brand (Away is large).
-29″ pieces of luggage are often heavy weighing 10-15lbs which reduces a lot of your total weight allowance.
-Then on top of the more substantial bag, you have more space which results in an overpacked or overweight suitcase.
-If you do adhere to the weight allowance, the result is a loosely packed bag which can result in movement and damage to your valuables packed inside.
+29″ pieces of luggage are often heavy, weighing 10-15lbs, reducing your total weight allowance.
+Then, you have more space on top of the more substantial bag, resulting in an overpacked or overweight suitcase.
+If you adhere to the weight allowance, the result is a loosely packed bag that can move and damage your valuables.

-Polycarbonate is an amorphous polymer that makes it the ideal material for hard side luggage.
+Polycarbonate is an amorphous polymer that is ideal for hard-side luggage.
 It does an excellent job at retaining colors and resisting abrasions, so your suitcase maintains its style.
-The plastic is hard and does a superb job at impact resistance as it can flex before breaking.
-Those properties allow for the suitcase material to take a hit and pop back out to its original state.
-It’s the best material for hard side luggage and will likely last longer than its plastic counterparts.
+The plastic is hard and superb at impact resistance, as it can flex before breaking.
+Those properties allow the suitcase material to take a hit and return to its original state.
+It’s the best material for hard-side luggage and will likely last longer than its plastic counterparts.

-The other common material in cheap luggage is ABS a blend of three different kinds of plastic, acrylonitrile, butadiene, and styrene.
-It’s a good material used in a wide range of applications outside of luggage manufacturing.
+The other common material in cheap luggage is ABS, a blend of three different kinds of plastic: acrylonitrile, butadiene, and styrene.
+It’s a promising material used in many applications outside of luggage manufacturing.
 However, it is inferior to polycarbonate and known for cracking under stress.
-It is much cheaper, so if you’re not a frequent traveler, ABS will get the job done.
+It is much cheaper, so ABS will do the job if you’re not a frequent traveler.

 We like a suitcase with a telescopic handle and a side handle for lifting.
-These are also aspects to look for in great hard side luggage.
-Even if you aren’t lifting your suitcase that much, airline employees will handle your bags a lot, and good handles ensure they won’t drop your luggage.
+These are also aspects to look for in great hard-side luggage.
+Even if you aren’t lifting your suitcase much, airline employees will handle your bags a lot, and good handles ensure they won’t drop your luggage.

 4 Wheels vs. 2 Wheels

-It’s essential to look at the wheels before buying any carry on luggage.
-The standard two wheels are a bit outdated and are for people who want to pull their suitcase behind them.
+It’s essential to look at the wheels before buying any carry-on luggage.
+The standard two wheels are a bit outdated and are for people who want to pull their suitcases behind them.
 These bags are typically cheaper for the inconvenience.

 Four wheels are called “spinners” because they can be spun in all directions and give you full control.
-I love spinners because I can easily walk upright with them and I don’t have to drag anything behind me.
-It honestly can get very heavy on your arm if you are pulling a bag behind you for too long!
-All of the hard side suitcases we recommend are spinners.
+I love spinners because I can easily walk upright with them without dragging anything behind me.
+It can get very heavy on your arm if you pull a bag behind you for too long!
+All of the hard-side suitcases we recommend are spinners.

 Another factor to consider with spinner wheels is the type of wheel.
-They come in two basic models the single wheel and double wheel version.
-From there each makes their own model of wheel to varying degrees.
-However, the basics principle of two versus one makes a big difference in quality.
+They come in two basic models: single and double wheels.
+From there, each makes their model of the wheel to varying degrees.
+However, the basic principle of two versus one makes a big difference in quality.
 Double wheels are far more robust, reliable, and smooth in function.

-Wheels are often the weakest point on cheap bags and can become a pain to maneuver as they age if they do not outright snap off.
-Eight out of ten of these bags feature double wheels for a good reason they are the best for hard side luggage.
-One of the single wheeled bags is the American Tourister Moonlight, and it is the cheapest hard side luggage on this list.
-One of my biggest tips in luggage shopping is to look at the wheels, they are easy to overlook.
+Wheels are often the weakest point on cheap bags and can become difficult to maneuver as they age if they do not outright snap off.
+Eight out of ten of these bags feature double wheels for a good reason.
+They are the best for hard-side luggage.
+One of the single-wheeled bags is the American Tourister Moonlight, the cheapest hard-side luggage on this list.
+One of my biggest tips in luggage shopping is to look at the wheels.
+They are easy to overlook.